arslanahmed777/react-tree-checkbox/README.md

 # react-tree-checkbox

- Full generic and elegant checkbox tree for React.
+Full generic and elegant checkbox tree for React and responsive.